renehorstmann/Pixelc/doc.md

 ![img](doc/saving_dialog.png)

 You can save either as `.png` image file or as animated `.gif` file.
-On the web, the files are offered as download.
-Otherwise the files are saved as `image.png` or `animation.gif` in the working directory of the executable.
+> The CxxDroid Version saves the files as `image.png` or `animation.gif` in the working directory.

 ![img](res/button_save.png) Save the image with the actual size.